Which of the following is the correct molecular equation for the ... | Channels for Pearson+

 Multiple Choice

-Which of the following is the correct molecular equation for the precipitation reaction that occurs when solutions of silver nitrate (AgNO3) and sodium chloride (NaCl) are mixed?
+Which of the following is the correct molecular equation for the reaction between calcium bromide (CaBr2) and silver nitrate (AgNO3) in aqueous solution?

 A